josephtzeng/hocon-parser/README.md

 ## Transform

-As the name suggests, a transform is used to convert or post-process the load data or value.
+As the name suggests, a transform is used to convert or post-process the loaded data or value.
 Below is an example of using the ``HashTransform`` to get the md5 checksum of an image file.

 ```
 image-hash = @image.png | hash { algorithm = md5 }